cybervoid/LightningVoid/README.md

 # LightingVoid
 This repository has two purposes.
 Increase understanding of Bitcoin, and understand lightning network.

 - Upon researching Lightning, it became clear that I needed to understand concepts, such as segwit, better.
 Therefore, this repository also exists as a playground to better understand various bitcoin concepts.

-##### This repository is part of my [Fill the Void](https://github.com/cybervoid/fill-the-void) effort to better understand Blockchain technology.
+##### This repository is part of my personal [Fill the Void](https://github.com/cybervoid/fill-the-void) initiative to understand Blockchain technology at an expert level.

 ## Lightning Network: Important Takeaways</h3>
 1. Lightning Resources</h3>